jjmelancon/massmusicconvert/README.md

 ## dependencies:

-**Linux**: Python3, FFmpeg.
+**Linux**: Python3, FFmpeg, (Optional) FFprobe.
 Install FFmpeg to /bin/ffmpeg or manually specify the path to your FFmpeg directory.
+The same applies for FFprobe *if* you choose to use the input file's bitrate for the output file.
-**MacOS**: Python3, FFmpeg.
+**MacOS**: Python3, FFmpeg, (Optional) FFprobe.
 You must manually specify where FFmpeg is located.
+The same applies for FFprobe *if* you choose to use the input file's bitrate for the output file.
-**Windows**: Python3, FFmpeg.
+**Windows**: Python3, FFmpeg, (Optional).
 Install FFmpeg to C:\ffmpeg\bin\ffmpeg.exe or manually specify the path to your FFmpeg directory.
+The same applies for FFprobe *if* you choose to use the input file's bitrate for the output file.
+*Note on FFprobe dependency:* FFprobe is often included with builds of FFmpeg.
+For Linux users installing FFmpeg from their package manager, FFprobe will likely be installed too.
+For Windows and MacOS users, FFprobe will likely come in the same zip file as FFmpeg.

 ## running: